hpcleuven/HPC-intro/README.md

 # HPC introduction course

-GitHub repository for participants of the "worker & atools" training.
+GitHub repository for participants of the "HPC intro" training.
 For information on the training, see the website [https://hpcleuven.github.io/HPC-intro/](https://hpcleuven.github.io/HPC-intro/)

 ## What is it?